netdata/netdata/packaging/installer/README.md

 Scroll down for details about [automatic updates](#automatic-updates) or [nightly vs. stable releases](#nightly-vs-stable-releases).

-Now that Netdata is installed, be sure to visit our [getting started guide](../../docs/getting-started.md) for a quick overview of configuring Netdata, enabling plugins, and controlling Netdata's daemon.
-Or, get the full guided tour of Netdata's capabilities with our [step-by-step tutorial](../../docs/step-by-step/step-00.md)!
+When you finish installing Netdata, be sure to visit our [step-by-step tutorial](../../docs/step-by-step/step-00.md) for a fully-guided tour into Netdata's capabilities and how to configure it according to your needs.

+Or, if you're a monitoring and system administration pro, skip ahead to our [getting started guide](../../docs/getting-started.md) for a quick overview.

 ## Have a different operating system, or want to try another method?